 Welcome to the Juror Information landing page.
 Please utilize the navigation links on the left, or the blue dropdown menu above.

-Federal courts, including the U.S. District Court for the District of Maine, using an online program for jurors called E-Juror, never request that personal identification information be sent directly in an email or by phone to the Court.
-Requests to respond to a questionnaire or summons are initiated by formal written correspondence and jurors are provided instructions for completion of any questionnaire or summons in paper or, over a secure website at (https://ecf.med.uscourts.gov/ejuror/TransportRoom?servlet=login).
+- Federal courts, including the U.S. District Court for the District of Maine, use an online program for jurors called E-Juror, but never request that personal identification information be sent directly in an email or by phone to the Court.
+Requests to respond to a questionnaire or summons are initiated by formal written correspondence, and jurors are provided instructions to complete any questionnaire or summons in paper or over a secure website as follows: https://ecf.med.uscourts.gov/ejuror/TransportRoom?servlet=login.

 Anyone having questions about the authenticity of a request should contact the Clerk’s Office for the U.S. District for the District of Maine at 1-800-578-5708 or visit the Court’s website at http://www.med.uscourts.gov/nodeblock/juror-information.